WorleyG/Biggest-Bomb/README.md

-# Biggest-Bomb
+# What Made What

-A web app for searching for an actors biggest bomb of a movie
+A Web game for guessing and matching movies to their profit HTML - CSS - JavaScript - jQuery - TMDB API

-This app uses the JavaScript version of the TMDB API to search for an actor, comparing movies they have been in and returning the movie that lost the most money with projected budget versus gross.
+This app uses the JavaScript version of the TMDB API by Cavestri to search for an actor, and then presents 3 current movies they were in.
+The user then will try to match the profit to the movie, and score a point if they are correct.